PrEP for Women

 Studies suggest that women need to take PrEP for:

-• At least 20 days to provide protection if they are having vaginal sex.
+- At least 21 days to provide protection if they are having vaginal, or “front hole”, sex.

 Is PrEP safe for women?